yy1588133/top-tools/src/clinerules/appdev-flutter.md

 ### Code Implementation

-- Use the latest Flutter framework and Dart language.
+- Use the latest Flutter SDK and Dart language for cross-platform app development.
-- Follow Material Design 3 guidelines for UI design.
+- Follow Material Design guidelines for Android and Human Interface Guidelines for iOS.
-- Use Widget tree structure, and use StatelessWidget and StatefulWidget appropriately.
+- Implement Flutter's widget system for UI development.
-- Use Provider or Riverpod for state management.
+- Use state management solutions like Provider, Riverpod, or Bloc.
+- Implement Dependency Injection for better testability.
-- Implement responsive layouts for various device sizes.
+- Create responsive layouts for various device sizes and platforms.
-- Use asynchronous programming for network requests and time-consuming operations.
-- Implement proper routing and navigation.
-- Use SQLite or Hive for local data storage.
+- Use Dart's type system for robust type checking.
-- Write detailed code comments and include error handling and logging.
+- Include detailed code comments and error handling/logging.
-- Follow Clean Architecture pattern.
+- Follow recommended Flutter architecture patterns.

 ### Problem Solving